Ethan-Way/Strava-App/README.md

 - **Local Caching**: Implement a Room database to store the user’s stats locally, reducing the need for constant API requests and authentication.
 - **Additional Statistics**: Expand the displayed data to include running and swimming statistics.
 - **Enhanced UI**: Implement pagination or lazy loading for activity data to enhance performance for users with a lot of data.
+Aswell as better overall data display formatting and themes.